 "The one with Kate

-Winslet," Dawn offered helpfully, apparently getting over her snit.
+Winslet," Dawn said, apparently getting over her snit.

 "Oh.
 I like her."